 Is this the gate? will be performed by Helen Ayres (violin), Judith Dodsworth (voice), Michael Ierace (piano), Stephen King (viola), Matthew Kneale (bassoon), Elizabeth Layton (violin) and Thomas Marlin (cello).
+Presented with the support of the JM.
+Coetzee Centre.

-Tejendra Majumdar & Ambi Subramaniam - Tue 12 Mar, 12:30pm
+Tejendra Majumdar & Ambi Subramaniam